gatsbyjs/gatsby/docs/blog/2018-04-27-building-eviction-free-nyc-with-gatsbyjs-and-contentful/index.md

 #### **Challenge: Hyper-personalized result pages in a static site**

 When a tenant goes to Eviction Free NYC, they answer a simple questionnaire that determines a results page.
-Its tailored to their borough’s housing court (including information about room numbers and different parts) and factors in their eligibility for legal representation as well as different types of eviction proceedings. **This level of personalization is difficult to achieve in
+It's tailored to their borough’s housing court (including information about room numbers and different parts) and factors in their eligibility for legal representation as well as different types of eviction proceedings. **This level of personalization is difficult to achieve in